It’s a question that comes up at the start of every year: How can you effectively audit your labor law poster program?

 What does all this add up to?
 A major headache for large, multi-jurisdiction employers.

-Fortunately, labor law poster vendors have tools available to help businesses remain complaint with their program.
+Fortunately, labor law poster vendors have tools available to help businesses remain compliant with their program.
 About 98 percent of large employers outsource poster compliance.

 One of the more challenging aspects of labor law poster compliance is knowing which posters are required.
 Planograms can help.